 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 - Genetic Technologist

 - Medical Laboratory Specialist (Medical Lab Specialist)

 - Cytogenetic Technologist

-New jobs are being produced at a rate of 11.5% which is lower than average.
-The Bureau of Labor Statistics predicts 19,800 new jobs for Cytogenetic Technologists by 2026.
-The BLS estimates 12,900 yearly job openings in this field per year.
+There were about 171,400 jobs for Cytogenetic Technologist in 2016 (in the United States).
+New jobs are being produced at a rate of 11.6% which is above the national average.
+The Bureau of Labor Statistics predicts 19,800 new jobs for Cytogenetic Technologist by 2026.
+There will be an estimated 12,900 positions for Cytogenetic Technologist per year.

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Cytogenetic Technologists:

 Individuals working as a Cytogenetic Technologist have obtained the following education levels:

 What work experience do I need to become a Cytogenetic Technologist?

 More about our data sources and methodologies.